rixiobarrios/mergeConflicts/readme.md

 **Both Students**

-- First, make sure all remote `PRs` and branches have been merged together.
-Once your changes are successfully merged, delete your feature branches from GitHub and your local machines.

 - **Locally**, make sure you are checked out to our `master` branch.

 - Then, do a `git pull origin master` to receive the latest changes.